furqonm/cloud-engineer/README.md

 ### Google Cloud Associate Cloud Engineer (ACE) Certification Preparation

-_[DISCLAIMER] The links and materials provided here are intended as supplementary resources for learning.
-This personally documented material does not represent official information from Google Cloud, although some of it is sourced from official Google Cloud resources.
-Unofficial materials indicate that the content is not direct information from Google._
+_[DISCLAIMER] The links and materials provided here are for supplementary study purposes.
+These self-documented study resources do not represent official information from Google Cloud, although some links and materials are from official Google sources.

+_

 ---
 ## Exam Preparation Materials